Types of Websites: Guide to Website Categories

 Conclusion

-In summary, this article has introduced a variety of website types, totalling over 50 different categories, from informational and e-commerce platforms to engaging sites and several specialized web services.
+In summary, this article has introduced a wide array of website types, totalling over 50 different categories.
+This article covers a wide range of topics in the online world, from informational and e-commerce platforms to engaging sites and a number of specialized web services.

 The three main types of websites are: